UoA-eResearch/python_intro_tutorial/_episodes/015-Run-quit.md

 teaching: 15
 exercises: 0
 questions:
-- "How can I run Python programs?"
+- "How can I run Python programs using a notebook?"
 objectives:
 - "Launch the Jupyter Notebook, create new notebooks, and exit the Notebook."
 - "Create Markdown cells in a notebook."